paultrimor/Mushroom-Simulator/README.md

 ## To-do List

-1. Recreate Conway's Game of Life in the Mycellium Class -> ground_grid
-2. Finalize the DNA Class.
-	* What does each float variable mean?
-	* Is information passed from spore -> Mycellium -> Fruit -> Spore
-	* How is the DNA color represented in the Ground Grid?
-3. Create a GENE table to better understand what is going on!
+1. Fix Mycelium growth algorithm

+	- If a single cell is added after iteration in the update, the growth rate is linear.
+	- If two cells are added after every iteration in the update, the growth rate is squared